wormhole-foundation/wormhole/whitepapers/0003_token_bridge.md

 ### Pausing

 The token bridge supports an emergency pause for use during an active exploit.
-While paused, every entry point reverts except for governance handlers and `unpause`.
+While paused, every entry point reverts except for governance handlers, `pause` (no-op), and `unpause`.
 Two roles control the pause state: a `pauser` may call `pause` to set `paused` to `true`, and an `unpauser` may call `unpause` to set it back to `false`.
 Both roles are configured per chain via a `SetPauserAddresses` governance message.

 The `pauser` and `unpauser` are kept as separate roles to allow for asymmetric authority between the two assigned addresses - for example, a 2/3 multisig empowered to pause while Wormhole governance is retained for unpause.
+These SHOULD be effectively different roles, but this is intentionally not enforced on-chain or in the Guardian VAA generation process.

 Either role may be left unset.
-A zero-length value or an all-zero address (of the target chain's native address size) is treated as the role being unassigned, and the corresponding entry point reverts.
+A zero-length value or an all-zero address (of the target chain's native address size) is treated as the role being unassigned.
+When a role is unassigned, the corresponding entry point MUST revert before comparing the caller against the configured role.
+Implementations MUST NOT treat an all-zero address as an authorized caller.
 This allows governance to disable `pause` or `unpause` without removing the entry point - for example, leaving `pauser` unassigned on chains where pause authority is not yet desired, or zeroing a key suspected of compromise without first provisioning its replacement.
 If `unpauser` is unassigned while the bridge is paused, recovery requires Wormhole governance to first assign a non-zero `unpauser` via `SetPauserAddresses`.

 ### Handling of token amounts and decimals